AliNisarAhmed/my-notes/Networks/ccna/04-STP.md

 	- compare Bridge priority first
 	- if equal, lowest MAC wins
 - ALL ports on the Root bridge are marked as **Designated Ports** and put in a forwarding state, and other switches in the topology must have a path to reach the root bridge
-	- (to be exact, Root Bridge has a Deisgnated port in *each collision domain* it is connected to, so if two interfaces are connced to a hub, it is possible for 1 of them to be Blocking/Alternate)
+	- (to be exact, Root Bridge has a Deisgnated port in *each collision domain* it is connected to, so if two interfaces in the Root bridge are connced to a hub, it is possible for 1 of them to be Blocking/Alternate)

 ###### Criteria for selection
 - Root Bridge is the one with the lowest **Bridge ID**